ebourg/StrataDocs/guide/reference/reference_overview.md

 The Strata codebase consists of a number of modules.
 Detailed reference documentation on each module will expand over time.

+Full documentation of the API is available in the [Javadoc]({{site.baseurl}}/apidocs/).
-When viewing the reference documentation and [Javadoc]({{site.baseurl}}/apidocs/), bear in mind that any package with `impl` in the name is considered to be an implementation detail.
+Note that any package with `impl` in the name is considered to be an implementation detail.

 ## Collect module